-Nearly 300 students in Texas are killed by an explosion of natural gas at their school on this day in 1937.
+Nearly 300 students in Texas are killed by an explosion of natural gas at their school on March 18, 1937.

 The Consolidated School of New London, Texas, sat in the middle of a large oil and natural gas field.
 The area was dominated by 10,000 oil derricks, 11 of which stood right on school grounds.
 The school was newly built in the 1930s for close to $1 million and, from its inception, bought natural gas from Union Gas to supply its energy needs.
 The school’s natural gas bill averaged about $300 a month.
 Eventually, officials at Consolidated School were persuaded to save money by tapping into the wet-gas lines operated by Parade Oil Company that ran near the school.
 Wet gas is a type of waste gas that is less stable and has more impurities than typical natural gas.
 At the time, it was not completely uncommon for consumers living near oil fields to use this gas.